anassawalha95/quartz/content/notes/Troubleshooting.md

 ### How do I change the colours?

 You can change the theme by editing `assets/custom.scss`.
-More details on customization and themeing can be found in the [customization guide](config.md).
+More details on customization and themeing can be found in the [Customization guide](Config.md).

 ### How do I add images?